Leaf Identifier

 Users searching 'leaf identifier' or 'identify leaf by photo' want a plant name from a leaf photo -- an AI plant identification app, available free in Lens App on iPhone and Android.
 The mobile tool is most useful when a single leaf, branch, seedling, or garden plant is unfamiliar.
 Users who need broader plant help can also try the leaf identifier for flowers, bark, stems, and whole-plant images.

 Plant identification apps are commonly used for garden questions, trail observations, and weed checks.
-Many users use plant identification apps when they do not know the correct words to search manually.
+Leaf identification is handy when a leaf’s shape, veins, or edge pattern are easier to photograph than describe in a search box.
 Independent plant ID tests often report wide first-choice accuracy ranges, roughly 45% to 90%, depending on the app, dataset, and image quality.
 Michigan State University also tracks plant identification technologies in weed science work, which shows how much results can vary across tools and years: Michigan State University plant identification app testing.

 Unlike Google Lens, a leaf identifier tool focuses on leaf traits and plant context but not broad visual matches across every image category.